jupyterhub/jupyterhub/docs/source/troubleshooting.md

 [Cloudera documentation for configuring spark on YARN applications](https://www.cloudera.com/documentation/enterprise/latest/topics/cdh_ig_running_spark_on_yarn.html#spark_on_yarn_config_apps) provides additional information.
 The [pySpark configuration documentation](https://spark.apache.org/docs/0.9.0/configuration.html) is also helpful for programmatic configuration examples.

+### How do I use JupyterLab's prerelease version with JupyterHub?

+While JupyterLab is still under active development, we have had users ask about how to try out JupyterLab with JupyterHub.

+You need to install and enable the JupyterLab extension system-wide, then you can change the default URL to `/lab`.

+For instance:

+    pip install jupyterlab
+    jupyter serverextension enable --py jupyterlab --sys-prefix

+The important thing is that jupyterlab is installed and enabled in the single-user notebook server environment.
+For system users, this means system-wide, as indicated above.
+For Docker containers, it means inside the single-user docker image, etc.

+In `jupyterhub_config.py`, configure the Spawner to tell the single-user notebook servers to default to JupyterLab:

+    c.Spawner.default_url = '/lab'